 Track and analyze your email contacts

 - Maintain a log of your recruitment process with each prospect and/or name list.
-An excel spreadsheet, or a similar program, should work well.

 7 ways to improve your recruitment strategy